cloudedbats/cloudedbats/README.md

 I'm using the programming language Python for all software in the project and the code is divided into several GitHub repositories under the GitHub organisation https://github.com/cloudedbats

 The CloudedBats software is completely open and free and you can use it as you want, even as a part in a commercial product.
 Personally, I have no plans to put together "products" based on the software and sell for profit.
-But I will be happy if someone else does, or just use the CloudedBats software as an inspiration or as a template for other projects (contact info below).
+But I will be happy if someone else does, or just use the CloudedBats software as an inspiration or as a template for other projects.
+Contact info at the end of this page.

 ## Bats